InDieTasten/ASCII-mate/README.md

-# ASCII-mate
+# ANSI-mate
-A CLI tool with mouse support for drawing ascii art and animations
+A CLI tool with mouse support for drawing ansi art and animations

 ## Prerequisites
 - /bin/stty (exists in pretty much all posix systems)